thick-hollins/Portfolio/content/project/nc-express-backend/index.md

 +++
 [NC-Express on Github](https://github.com/thick-hollins/nc-express)

-The goal of this project was to build a back-end for a reddit-like 'news' site using PostgreSQL and Express.
+The goal of this project was to build a back-end for a Reddit-like 'news' site using PostgreSQL and Express.

 {{< figure src="nc-e.png">}}